Farmers Market Highlights

 - Students can use Eagle and Dooley Dollars to purchase items at the Market, increasing accessibility for students and increasing profits for our vendors.

-student "Dooley Dollars" spent at the farmers market since Fall 2015
+dollars from student meal plans spent at the Farmers Market since Fall 2015.